-Members from all around the globe come together for Knowledge Translation
+Members from all around the globe come together to share knowledge

 “Through this conference, we can come up with concrete evidence which will help us break the silence around infertility,” -Hilde Kroes, Consultant and participant at the Co-Creation Conference